 Surgery is not commonly recommended for cervical spondylosis and neck pain unless your doctor determines that:

 - A spinal nerve is being pinched by a herniated disk or bone (cervical radiculopathy), or

 - Your spinal cord is being compressed (cervical spondylotic myelopathy)

-Patients who have progressive neurologic symptoms, such as arm weakness, numbness, or falling, are more likely to be helped by surgery.
+Patients who have progressive neurologic symptoms, such as arm weakness, numbness, unsteadiness while walking, or falling, are more likely to be helped by surgery.

-Surgery may also be recommended if you have severe pain that has not been relieved by nonsurgical treatment.
+Sometimes, surgery may be recommended if you have severe neck pain (without nerve compression) that has not been relieved by nonsurgical treatment.
 However, some patients with severe neck pain will not be candidates for surgery.
 This may be due to the widespread nature of their arthritis, other medical problems, or other causes for their pain, such as fibromyalgia.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.